dikshaguptaa/SwampScheduler1/README.md

       theming.
 - **Vite:** Simply used as a build tool and development server.
     - Learn how to set up, configure, and use Vite from [Vite’s official guide](https://vitejs.dev/guide/).

+### How to Contribute

+1. Fork the repository to your GitHub account.
+2. Clone your fork to the local machine.
+3. Create a branch for the changes.
+4. Make the changes on the local branch.
+5. Test to ensure the code passes all existing tests and create new tests when necessary.
+6. Commit the changes in a clear message.
+7. Push the changes to the GitHub fork.
+8. Submit a pull request by going to the original repo and submit a PR by linking it to the relevant issue.
+9. Be responsive to comments or reach out to repo owners to let them know of any changes.

+### Follow The Projects' Style
+Make sure the the following components follow the codes current format style.
+- Indentation
+- Naming Conventions
+- Comments
+- Code Structure

 ### How It All Works